-The following table sets forth information regarding the compensation that we paid during the fiscal year ended December 31, 1999 to our Chief Executive Officer and our four other most highly compensated officers who earned more than \$100,000 during that fiscal year.
+The following table sets forth information regarding the compensation that we paid during the fiscal years ended December 31, 1999 and 2000 to our Chief Executive Officer and our four other most highly compensated officers who earned more than \$100,000 during those fiscal years.
 All option grants were made under our 1997 Stock Plan.
 Amounts listed under "Other Annual Compensation" represent the dollar value of commissions earned.
-The amounts listed under "All Other Compensation" represent the dollar value of term life insurance paid by us on behalf of the named executive officer during the fiscal year ended December 31, 1999.
+The amounts listed under "All Other Compensation" represent the dollar value of term life insurance paid by us on behalf of the named executive officer during the fiscal years ended December 31, 1999 and 2000.
 There is no cash surrender value under the life insurance policy.